MicrosoftDocs/power-automate-docs/articles/email-triggers.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-1. Simply ask Copilot to create your flow by typing the following prompt:
+1. Simply ask Copilot to create your flow by typing :

     **When I receive an email in Sync Issues folder, send me a push notification and mark the email as Read.**